Sorority House Massacre II

 Sorority House Massacre II (also known as Sorority House Massacre II: Nighty Nightmare) is a 1990 American slasher film directed by Jim Wynorski, featuring scream queens Melissa Ann Moore and Gail Harris (credited as Robyn Harris).
+It follows five sorority sisters who are stalked and murdered by an unknown assailant after purchasing a large house.
 Much like its predecessors, Sorority House Massacre II has received a cult following over the years.

 It is a loose sequel to Sorority House Massacre, as well as Slumber Party Massacre, from which it recycles some footage.
-It was followed by Sorority House Massacre III: Hard to Die.
+It was followed by Sorority House Massacre III: Hard to Die, which was a remake based on the same script as the second film.

 Plot

 Five women, Linda, Jessica, Kimberly, Suzanne and Janey buy a new sorority house.
 They get it cheap because of the bloody incidents that took place five years earlier, committed by a murderer known as Hockstatter.
 They decide to stay in it for the night so they can meet the movers in the morning.
 Janey tells the group of the murders, putting them on edge.
 As it turns to night, a storm rolls in and the girls meet their creepy new neighbor Orville Ketchum, who recalls the night of the murders and how Hockstatter was defeated.
 He gives them the key to the basement before returning home.
 The girls decide to explore the basement, and find Hockstatter's tools and a ouija board.
 Meanwhile, Lt.
 Mike Block and Sgt.
 Phyliss Shawlee set out to get to the Hockstatter house after they receive a disturbance call.

 After taking showers, the group decide to use the ouija board to contact Hockstatter.
 However, after the planchette mysteriously flies into the fireplace, they become too scared and go to bed.
 After Suzanne and Janey have an argument, Janey returns downstairs to drink the rest of the alcohol.
 However, she is attacked and killed with a hook by an unknown assailant.

 Soon after, Suzanne goes downstairs to find Janey.
 She alerts the others of Janey's disappearance, and the group split up to search.
 Suzanne goes up to the attic and accidentally stands on a bear trap before the killer slashes her to death.
 Meanwhile, Mike and Phyliss travel to a strip club to talk to Candy, a survivor of the Hockstatter massacre.
 Mike suspects Orville was part of the crimes but Candy can not recall.